 Here's How it Works

 - Instructor or program interested in SATAL services submits an official Services Request Form.

 - SATAL coordinator contacts the instructor or program representative to confirm the type of services requested (see options below).

 - SATAL interns collaborate with the requesting faculty member to gather confidential classroom data on the course or program and provide faculty with a summary of findings.

-- Instructor or program representative provides feedback about SATAL services using the Feedback Form.
+- Instructor or program representative provides feedback about SATAL support using the Feedback Form.

 Assessment support options for instructional faculty interested in collecting indirect evidence in support of student learning outcomes are as follows: